soronity/Assembly-projects/assembly#/specification.md

     There are four registers that can hold 32 bits of data (integers).
 They are annotated by a US dollar sign ($) because money makes the world go round ($$$!!).
 Jokes aside, it's simply to stay congruent with the MIPS assembly convention of having the dollar sign as the intial token of a register name.

-    - #zero           // always equals 0
+    - $zero           // always equals 0
-    - #inputOutput    // handles I/O
+    - $inputOutput    // handles I/O
-    - #temporary1      // general-purpose
+    - $temporary1     // general-purpose
-    - #temporary2          // general-purpose
+    - $temporary2     // general-purpose